-Developing a mutual understanding of each other’s differences and how these differences can be respected and accepted by each partner through empathy.
+Developing a mutual understanding’s differences and how these differences can be respected and accepted by each partner through empathy.

 Strengthening of the family unit.
 Most likely children in families in which the parents or adults are in constant conflict are affected by the distress of the relationship.
-Couples therapy can be extremely helpful in providing support to the family as a whole.
+Adult Therapy can be extremely helpful in providing support to the family as a whole.

 Many times clients ask whether it is a waste of time to seek therapy or continue couples therapy after one or both partners have agreed to a separation or divorce.
-However, separation and divorce can cause inevitable pain, grief and loss, not only for the partner, but for all members of a family.
+However, separation and divorce can cause inevitable pain, grief, and loss, not only for the partner but for all members of the family.
 Therapy can help couples and families through the process of separation and divorce.
 Therapy during this trying time can help:

 Determine whether separation or divorce is right for your relationship.
 Unfortunately, many times couples seek therapy at the very end of their relationship when one or both partners have one foot out the door.
 However, couples therapy during this stage of the relationship can help partners determine if they are willing to fight for the relationship and make the changes need to reconnect or whether separation and/or divorce is the best option.

 Help the couples identify effective communication skills after the separation or divorce.
 If couples have children, property, and pets together, they recognize that they will need to interact and communicate even after the separation and divorce.
 Therapy can help those couples who recognize the continuity of the relationship in another form other than as a couple and identify effective communication skills and tools to cultivate neutrality and respect for each other for future interactions.